 Employees should assess themselves as part of the evaluation process.
 Allowing an employee some input in the evaluation gives them a stake in the process.

 Meet with the Employee to Go Over the Evaluation

 Face to face communication between the supervisor and employee is key to a successful employee evaluation.
 Both will be going over not only the supervisors’ evaluation but also the employee’s self-assessment.
 If the supervisor and employee agree on the areas that need improvement, it’s easier to set performance goals for the future.
 If they don’t agree, then the supervisor can constructively explain his or her point of view.

 Developing Clear Policies and Procedures

-Employees should not only receive copies of their evaluations, but they should also have a clear understanding of how the system works.
+Employees should receive copies of their evaluations and have a clear understanding of how the system works.
 Companies should develop an evaluation handbook that explains the procedures for employee evaluations.
 The handbook should describe the criteria used, how often evaluations are done, who will conduct the evaluations and any training that evaluators undergo.